-- Connect the positive (+) jumper cable to the positive (+) terminal of the discharged battery. - Connect the other end of the positive (+) cable to the positive (+) terminal of the assisting battery. - 3.
-Connect the negative (-) cable to the negative (-) terminal of the assisting battery. - 4.
-Make the final connection of the negative (-) cable to an exposed metal part of the stalled vehicle's engine, or connect the negative (-) cable to a ground connection point if available.
+- Connect the positive (+) jumper cable to the positive (+) terminal of the discharged battery. - 2.
+Connect the other end of the positive (+) cable to the positive (+) terminal of the booster vehicle battery. - 3.
+Connect the negative (-) cable to the negative (-) terminal of the booster vehicle battery. - 4.
+Make the final connection of the negative (-) cable to an exposed metal part of the stalled vehicle's engine, away from the battery and the fuel injection system, or connect the negative (-) cable to a ground connection point if available.